 Then said Saul unto his servants, Seek me a woman that hath a familiar spirit that I may go to her, and enquire of her.
 And his servants said to him, Behold, there is a woman that hath a familiar spirit at Endor.
 And Saul disguised himself, and put on other raiment, and he went, and two men with him, and they came to the woman by night: and he said, I pray thee, divine unto me by the familiar spirit, and bring me him up, whom I shall name unto thee.
 And the woman said unto him, Behold, thou knowest what Saul hath done, how he hath cut off those that have familiar spirits, and the wizards, out of the land: wherefore then layest thou a snare for my life, to cause me to die?

-Saul speaking to Samuel's spirit at the Witch of Endor, 1675 by Gabriel Ehinger. ( Public Domain )
+Saul and the Witch of Endor (1635) by Matthias Stom. ( Public Domain )

 The story of the Witch of Endor survived through the Jews, Christians, and Pagans.
 Her story was celebrated in the medieval Jewish text Yalkut Shimoni , but also appeared in many Christian texts.
 For centuries the bishops debated about the theological reasons for the popularity of this story.
 The most worrying was the case of using magic by the woman.

-In the 2nd century BC, in the Septuagint, they described her as ''ventriloquist'', which perhaps reflected the trend of the translators of Alexandria, who were responsible for describing the story.
+In the 2nd century BC, in the Septuagint, they described her as ''ventriloquist'', which perhaps reflected the trend of the Alexandrian translators, who were responsible for describing the story.
 The base of all the stories seems to be the quote:

 And Saul swore to her by the LORD, saying, As the LORD liveth, there shall no punishment happen to thee for this thing.
 Then said the woman, whom shall I bring up unto thee?
 And he said, bring me up Samuel.
 And when the woman saw Samuel, she cried with a loud voice: and the woman spoke to Saul, saying, why hast thou deceived me?
 For thou art Saul.
 And the king said unto her, Be not afraid: for what sawest thou?
 And the woman said unto Saul, I saw gods ascending out of the earth.
 And he said unto her, what form is he of?
 And she said, an old man cometh up; and he is covered with a mantle.
 And Saul perceived that it was Samuel, and he stooped with his face to the ground, and bowed himself.

-According to Josephus, who live in the 1st century, the story was completely credible.
-The story of the Witch of Endor also was of interest to Martin Luther and John Calvin, who mentioned her in their works.
+According to Josephus, who lived in the 1st century, the story was completely credible.
+The story of the Witch of Endor was also interesting for Martin Luther and John Calvin, who mentioned her in their works.
 In some medieval works, the authors wondered if she was a demon.
 For pagans, she became an example of an ancient witch.

 - Salem Witch Trial hysteria and the courageous stance of Giles Corey